pmcharrison/psynet-mirror/docs/tutorials/internationalization.rst

 Compiling the translation
 -------------------------

-In order to use the translation in the software, we have to convert the ``.po`` file to a machine-readable translation ``.mo``-file.
+In order to use the translation in PsyNet (or in any other code), we have to convert the ``.po`` file to a machine-readable translation ``.mo``-file.
 You can do so by running: